Infraste03/KGE_RS/fashion_generalization/preprocessing/README.md

 `validate_kg_fashion_v2.py`

-Performs the corresponding validation for v2 and additionally checks:
+Performs the corresponding validation for the enriched Fashion-Random Knowledge Graph and additionally checks:

 - `belongs_to_price_tier`;
 - `belongs_to_pop_tier`.